MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 ## 2. Enable or disable Mobile Center Distribute at runtime

 You can enable and disable Mobile Center Distribute at runtime.
-If you disable it, the SDK will not provide any in-app update functionality.
+If you disable it, the SDK will not provide any in-app updates functionality.

 ```java
 Distribute.setEnabled(false);